damntourists/cimgui-go-ebiten/README.md

 ## Important!
-This repository is designed to work with https://github.com/AllenDang/cimgui-go.
-A caveat of this, however, is that you _must_ include the following buildtags:
+This repository is designed to work with https://github.com/AllenDang/cimgui-go; however, the cimgui-go repository has their own sdl and glfw implementations.
+Luckly,these can be disabled at build that we can use ebiten's window by supplying the following build tags:
 * exclude_cimgui_sdl
 * exclude_cimgui_glfw